Antonov An-12

 The Antonov An-12 (Russian: Антонов Ан-12; NATO reporting name: Cub) is a four-engined turboprop transport aircraft designed in the Soviet Union.
 It is the military version of the Antonov An-10 and has many variants.
-For more than three decades the An-12 was the standard medium-range cargo and paratroop transport aircraft of the Soviet air forces.
-A total of 1,248 were eventually built.
+For more than three decades, the An-12 was the standard medium-range cargo and paratroop transport aircraft of the Soviet air forces.
+A total of 1,248 aircraft were built.

 Design and development

 Developed from the Antonov An-8, the An-12 was a military version of the An-10 passenger transport.
 The first prototype An-12 flew in December 1957 and entered Soviet military service in 1959.
-Initially, the aircraft was produced at the State Aviation Factory in Irkutsk.
+Initially, the aircraft was produced at the State Aviation Factory in Irkutsk, Siberia.
 From 1962, production was transferred to Tashkent, where 830 were built.
 Later, production moved to Voronezh and Kazan.